AlexisBalayre/UK-Resume-LLM/README.md

    python pdf_data_extraction.py --pdf_path /path/to/your/pdf
    ```

-2. **Structure Resume Data**: Analyze and categorize the extracted text into structured data.
+2. **Structure Resume Data**: Analyse and categorise the extracted text into structured data.

 3. **Generate Q&A Pairs**: Create a dataset of question-answer pairs based on the structured data.
 You have to install [ollama](https://ollama.com/) to generate the training dataset.